voderl/tween-animate/README.md

 const combined = Animate(animate1, 900, animate2);
 // play animate1, then wait 900, then play animate2;
 const combined = Animate(animate1, [900, animate3], animate2);
-// play animate1, then wait 900 and animate3 all complete, then play animate2; notice: if have array,  maybe looks weird
+// play animate1, then wait 900 and animate3 are all completed, then play animate2; notice: if list have array, when it extends Transform.reverse, it maybe looks weird.
 ```

 #### extend